SiriDB/siridb-server/README.md

 ### SiriDB Prompt
 [SiriDB Prompt](https://github.com/transceptor-technology/siridb-prompt) can be used as a command line SiriDB client with auto-completion support and can be used to load json or csv data into a SiriDB database.
 Click [here](https://github.com/transceptor-technology/siridb-prompt/blob/master/README.md) for more information about SiriDB Prompt.

-## API
+## Query language
-The API documentation for SiriDB can be found at https://siridb.net/docs.
+The query language documentation for SiriDB can be found at https://siridb.net/docs.

 ## Docker
 All SiriDB components are available from Docker Hub: